 - (1) Be in the form of a petition including the fee set forth in § 1.17(g); or

-- (2) Include written authority granting access to the member of the public to the particular assignment records from the applicant or applicant’s assignee or attorney or agent of record.
+- (2) Include written authority granting access to the member of the public to the particular assignment records from an inventor, the applicant, the assignee or an assignee of an undivided part interest, or a patent practitioner of record.

 - (d) An order for a copy of an assignment or other document should identify the reel and frame number where the assignment or document is recorded.
 If a document is identified without specifying its correct reel and frame, an extra charge as set forth in § 1.21(j) will be made for the time consumed in making a search for such assignment.

 Assignment documents relating to patents, published patent applications, registrations of trademarks, and applications for registration of trademarks are open to public inspection.
 Records related to assignments of patents, and patent applications that have been published as patent application publications are available on the USPTO Web site.
 To view the recorded assignment document itself, members of the public must place an order pursuant to 37 CFR 1.12(d).

 The Office will not open only certain parts of an assignment document to public inspection.
 If such a document contains two or more items, any one of which, if alone, would be open to such inspection, then the entire document will be open.
 Thus, if a document covers either a trademark or a patent in addition to one or more patent applications, it will be available to the public ab initio; and if it covers a number of patent applications, it will be so available as soon as any one of them is published or patented.
 Documents relating only to one or more pending applications for patent which have not been published under 35 U.S.C.
 122(b) will not be open to public inspection.